Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: FTPL for decoupled bandits

-and $\sigma_{t,i}$ denotes the rank of $\hat{L}_{t,i}$ among $\{\hat{L}_{t,j}\}_{j\in [K]}$, with $1$ for the smallest and $K$ for the largest value (ties are broken arbitrarily).
-It is obvious that $p_t$ is computable directly without additional convex optimization or resampling, at $O(K \log K)$ per-step cost due to sorting $\{\hat{L}_{t,j}\}_{j}$.
-Given the correspondence between the $\beta$-Tsallis entropy and Fr\'echet-type perturbations with $\alpha=1/(1-\beta)$, $q_{t,i}$ can be viewed as an approximation of $w_{t,i}^{1/2+ 1/(2\alpha)}$, which corresponds to $w_{t,i}^{1-\beta/2}$ in (\ref{alg: Decouple TsallisINF}).
+Given the correspondence between the $\beta$-Tsallis entropy and Fr\'echet-type perturbations with $\alpha=1/(1-\beta)$, $q_{t,i}$ can be viewed as an approximation of $w_{t,i}^{1/2+ 1/(2\alpha)}$, which roughly corresponds to $w_{t,i}^{1-\beta/2}$ in (\ref{alg: Decouple TsallisINF}).
 Our approach of approximating $w_{t,i}$ using a tight upper bound (see Lemma~\ref{lem: lb and ub of w_{t,i}} in Appendix for details) may be of independent interest for efficiently approximating arm-selection probabilities of FTPL beyond the decoupled setting.
 The pseudo-code of the overall procedure is given in Algorithm~\ref{alg: FTPL}.